Definition

 Commission Delegated Regulation (EU) 2026/149 Amending Delegated Regulation (EU) 2022/1172 (CAP IACS Quality Evaluation)

-EU Regulation 2026/149, applying from January 2026, consolidates CAP quality evaluations for parcel identification, geospatial applications, and area monitoring into a single annual assessment.
-This shift toward a unified, imagery-based monitoring system simplifies administrative compliance while increasing the precision of eligibility checks for sustainability-linked agricultural payments.
+The EU has consolidated Common Agricultural Policy quality evaluations for parcel identification and area monitoring into a single annual assessment effective January 2026.
+This shift toward unified, imagery-based monitoring streamlines administrative compliance while enforcing stricter, data-driven verification for sustainability-linked agricultural subsidies.

 Commission Delegated Regulation (EU) 2026/129 Amending CAP Paying Agency Performance Reporting Rules